cloudmailin/docs.cloudmailin.com/content/features/extracting_replies_from_email.md

     Hey this looks great!

+Within most of the message formats the reply will be contained within the `reply_plain` paramter.
+For more details see [HTTP Post Formats](/http_post_formats/).

 As with most things email related, things might not be perfect.
 If you spot something that hasn't been parsed correctly or a reply that contains more or less than you expected please contact us and let us know!